go-furnace/go-furnace/README.md

 ## In More Depth

-AWS Cloud Formation hosting with Go.
-This project utilizes the power of AWS CloudFormation and CodeDeploy in order to simply deploy an application into a robust, self-healing, redundant environment.
-The environment is configurable through the CloudFormation Template.
+AWS Cloud Formation, Google Cloud Platform, or DigitalOcean hosting with Go.
+This project utilizes the power of AWS CloudFormation and CodeDeploy, or DeploymentManager and Git support in GCP in order to simply deploy an application into a robust, self-healing, redundant environment.
+The environment is configurable through the CloudFormation Template or GCPs jinja files.
 A sample can be found in the `templates` folder.

 The application to be deployed is handled via GitHub, or S3.